aiven/devportal/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

 Generally, the Aiven platform automatically runs ``ANALYZE`` on your service after performing a major version upgrade in order to ensure the statistics are up-to-date.

-For more information about ``ANALYZE``, you may see the official `sql analyze <https://www.postgresql.org/docs/current/sql-analyze.html>`_ documentation.
+For more information about ``ANALYZE``, you may see the official `SQL analyze <https://www.postgresql.org/docs/current/sql-analyze.html>`_ documentation.